|

 - Sow in early fall.
 2 lbs. per 1,000 sq. ft.

-- A very productive plant tolerant of poor soils.
-Stays green in winter.
+A very productive plant tolerant of poor soils.
+Stays green

 - Provides very good weed competition.